Nezar al-Hindawi

-Nezar Nawwaf al-Mansur al-Hindawi (نزار نواف منصور الهنداوي) is a Palestinian Jordanian citizen, terrorist, founder of the Jordanian Revolutionary Movement and member of the Jordanian branch of the pro-Syrian Ba'ath Party.
+Nezar Nawwaf al-Mansur al-Hindawi (نزار نواف منصور الهنداوي) is a Palestinian Jordanian militant who is the founder of the Jordanian Revolutionary Movement and member of the Jordanian branch of the pro-Syrian Ba'ath Party.
 He gained international notoriety after his attempt to bomb El Al Flight 016 to Israel in 1986 through his pregnant girlfriend, Anne-Marie Murphy.

 Early life and career

 Prior to Hindawi’s birth, his family fled from Palestine to Jordan in 1948 following the declaration of Israeli independence and Nakba.
 He was born in the Naharayim region of Jordan in 1954, into a wealthy and influential family, with two of Hindawi's uncles serving as members of the Jordanian government.
 According to some sources, he also had Libyan roots.
 His family was forced to flee again after the Six-Day War in 1967, when their village was destroyed by Israeli Defense Forces; he was 12 years old then.
 The events of Black September in Jordan three years later radicalized Hindawi and turned him against the Jordanian government.
 Friends and employers described him as an unstable person.

 Hindawi was a writer.
 By the end of the 1970s, due to his vocal opposition of the ruling Hashemite monarchy, he had lost favor with the Jordanian government.
 In 1979, he became a journalist.
 Soon, he left Amman and first went to Iraq, then to Lebanon, where he published a number of articles, mostly in support of left-wing nationalism, and then to London, where his father and one of his brothers were already living.
 In London, Hindawi continued to publish political articles in Arabic.
 He is believed to have been a member of the Arab Ba'ath Progressive Party, the Jordanian branch of the pro-Syrian Ba'ath movement.

 He was married to a Polish woman, Barbara Litwiniec, for six years, and they had a 4-year-old daughter Natasha.
 He met her on one of the English courses he took upon arriving in London.
 Barbara's father spoke well of Hindawi, but her mother did not share his opinion.
 At the same time, Hindawi ran into trouble with the Jordanian government, which was unwilling to renew his passport.
 He later moved temporarily with his wife to Poland, but periodically left there on business for long periods of time.

-Hindawi and Litwiniec separated, though they never divorced,and Hindawi started dating a woman from Ireland, Anne-Marie Murphy, in the spring of 1985.
+Hindawi and Litwiniec separated, though they never divorced, and Hindawi started dating a woman from Ireland, Anne-Marie Murphy, in the spring of 1985.
 Throughout both relationships, Hindawi regularly disappeared without warning for long periods of time.